SecNinjaltd/Microsoft-Defender-for-Servers/README.md

 ## Hyper-V

+The following table lists the file type exclusions, folder exclusions, and process exclusions that are delivered automatically when you install the Hyper-V role.

 | Exclusion Type  | Specifics |
 | ------------- | ------------- |
 | File Types | *.vhd, *.vhdx, *.avhd, *.avhdx, *.vsv, *.iso, *.rct, *.vmcx, *.vmrs  |